-The University maintains and tests all fire alarms and automatic fire suppression systems in accordance with the appropriate National Fire Protection Association Standard to ensure system readiness and proper operation in the event of a fire emergency.
+The University maintains and tests all fire alarms and automatic fire suppression systems to ensure system readiness and proper operations in the event of a fire emergency.

 In addition, building, research, laboratory safety and evacuation plans are also part of the Environmental Health and Safety mission.
 EHS is dedicated to maintaining the safety of our community by conducting annual inspections, plan reviews, and evacuation drills in many campus facilities.